News

 • Jump Profile Goggle EarthExport of jump tracks to Google Earth has been improved by adding data points to the track.
 The relevant data can now be displayed along the 3D track as shown in the screenshot to the right.

-• 3D tracks of your jump in KML format for Google Earth can now be included in your online jump log like in this example.
+• 3D tracks of your jump in KML format for Google Earth can now be included in your online jump log.

 • QNE (ground level) can be overridden so that swoops do not end in the ground when displayed in Google Earth (This really looked ugly!).